collaborativebioinformatics/LenskAI/README.md

 # Aim

-The aim of the project is to examine a Lenski-Esque experiment of evolving a graph neural network aritechture.
+The aim of the project was to examine a Lenski-Esque experiment of evolving graph neural networks.

 **Introduction:**

 Genomic medicine seeks to uncover molecular mechanisms responsible for human diseases.
 Large biological networks provide crucial information on complex relationships and interactions between biomolecules (e.g, genes or proteins) that underlie human diseases (https://doi.org/10.1038/nrg2918 ; https://doi.org/10.1093/bioadv/vbae099).
-Historically, and even today, identification of genes involved in disease is expensive and time-consuming, often requiring extensive mouse and clinical studies.
-Network-based computational methods provide a way to model these complex relationships to identify new genetic associations.
-Based on the GNN models used in geneDRAGGN [5] to evaluate gene-disease associations from gene-gene interaction networks, In this study, we evolved the original graph neural networks.
-In a Lenski-esque manner.
+Historically, and even today, experimental identification of genes involved in disease is expensive and time-consuming, often requiring extensive mouse and clinical studies.
+Conversely, network-based computational methods provide a way to model leverage biological networks to analyze genetype-phenotype associations.
+GeneDRAGGN [5] is a graph neural network for disease gene prioritization that leverages protein-protein interactions and disease-gene associations.
+In this study, we aimed at evolving the geneDRAGGN architecture in a Lenski-esque manner.
 Specifically, we started with the original architectures as the neural network “genotypes” and then “evolved” them by flipping individual components of one network to be components of the other networks.
-A long-term goal would be to select the changes that had the highest benefit in terms of accuracy scores and let those networks “survive” to the next iteration of training to then only continue “evolving” the best networks.
-In this hackathon, we only took the initial step of training a suite of networks of two types.
-The first was original architectures but replaced the convolutional blocks with the blocks of the other networks.
-The second was building a network where rather than each layer having a single type of convolutional block, each network layer was composed of a set of blocks of each type which were then averaged as the decision from that block.
+We selected those combinations that had the highest accuracy (on the test dataset provided by the authors) and let those architectures “survive” to the next iteration of training to then only continue “evolving”.
+We took the initial step of training a suite of networks of two types: 1) the architectures provided by the authors with replaced convolutional blocks; 2) an architecture where each layer was composed of a set of blocks of several types which were then averaged as the decision from that block.

 We ran the following experiments for evolving our GNN models: